diegopoza/guest-writer/articles/rewrite.markdown

 ```

-In the above code snippets, a combination of the host and scheme seperated by a colon will produce the callback URL previously defined.
+In the above code snippets, a combination of the host and scheme separated by a colon will produce the callback URL previously defined.
 While this doesn't have to be the case, the callback URL must at least start with the said combination to work as expected.

 #### Create a profile screen